IGE-numerique/IGE-Toolkit/README.md

 # IGE-Toolkit
-We want to give a second life to [MC-Toolkit](https://github.com/mickaellalande/MC-Toolkit), the excellent initiative of [Mickaël Lalande](https://mickaellalande.github.io/) (PhD Student 2019 - 2022) and  [Martin Ménégoz](mailto:martin.menegoz@univ-grenoble-alpes.fr).

 The goal of this repository is to give support materials for the meetings at [IGE](http://www.ige-grenoble.fr/) about tools and methods dealing with Geoscientific data in additions of a Slack channel.

+IGE-Toolkit is the continuation of MC-Toolkit, the excellent initiative of [Mickaël Lalande](https://mickaellalande.github.io/) (PhD Student 2019 - 2022) and  [Martin Ménégoz](mailto:martin.menegoz@univ-grenoble-alpes.fr).

+The goal of the presentation is to present a tool and exchange with others + know who to ask when we need help.

+[MEOM's tutos software](https://github.com/meom-group/tutos/blob/master/software.md) already has a lot a useful informations!

+## Contacts for proposing new topics:
+- mickael.lalande@univ-grenoble-alpes.fr
+- martin.menegoz@univ-grenoble-alpes.fr

 <font size=1> For easily editing a README: [https://stackedit.io/](https://stackedit.io/) </font>